offbyone/ideas/content/old/general-thoughts/like-flynn.md

 To the rest of you, thanks for the many offers, some of which had to be turned down due to logistics.
 Nonetheless, you are welcome in our home any time :)

-We hope to have things squared away by the time I get back from Brazil yet again, and after that we\'ll talk housewarming.
+We hope to have things squared away by the time I get back from Brazil yet again, and after that we'll talk housewarming.